helloamigohq/take-home-exercise/README.md

 Our contact at GiveRuby Inc. has requested the following changes to the website:

 1. When adding or editing a team member, they need to be able to type in the e-mail address and phone number of the team member.
-Those fields do not exist yet, so you'll need to create a migration to update the existing team_members table to add those fields.
+Those fields do not exist in the database yet.

 1. When adding or editing a team member, the e-mail address and phone number should be required.

 1. On the website homepage, only the team member name and title is displaying right now.
-They want the e-mail address and phone number to display too.
+They want the e-mail address and phone number to display as well.

 1. On the website homepage, the team members should be ordered by last name, and then by first name.